nucleron/libremodbus/README.md

 This fork is based o @armink variant of freemodbus.

 # Differencies from original FreeModbus
- * Master support.
+ * Master support for RTU, ASCII and we hope for TCP mode.
  * Support for multiple instances of ModBus slaves/masters in one project.
- * Support for master in ASCII mode.

 # Warning!!!
  * Modbus TCP master and slave were not tested and may contain miltiple errors!
- * Multiple holding register write functions were not ested and may contain errors!
+ * Multiple holding register read+write functions for master/slave were not tested and may contain errors!

+# Contrubutors in 2016,2017

+ * Radeon Ww <radeon.w@gmail.com>
+ * @shkolnick-kun